Prakashgolusingh/Intro-to-programming-Lab/README.md

 # Intro-to-programming-Lab
-Intro to Programming (Lab) in C language, as part of CS209D in semester-1.
+Intro to Programming (Lab) in C language, as part of CS209D in semester-1 (arrays, linked lists, stacks, queues).